Dixie State University to host climate discussion forums

 “I’m excited that a discussion like this is going to happen on our campus,” Cameron Carlson, president of DSU’s Sustainability Club, said.
 “The global anthropogenic climate change occurring is a pressing issue that will even affect us living here in Washington County.”

+The Dec.
+7 forum offers, Butine wrote, a respectful forum to learn about and question the science, and also a listening session for federal, state and local representatives, providing them an opportunity to hear what attendees think.
+The state Legislature passed a resolution in 2010, he added, asking “…the United States Environmental Protection Agency to cease its carbon dioxide reduction policies, programs, and regulations until climate data and global warming science are substantiated.”

+The forum discussion will explore whether or not that point has been reached, Butine said, noting that a new resolution will be presented in the 2018 legislative session, initiated by high school and college students, those who will feel the brunt of climate changes’ impacts, declaring that the data and science have been substantiated, and it is time for action.

-During the forum, the audience will be encouraged to ask tough questions about the science of climate change while learning more about the issue.
+During the forum, attendees will be encouraged to ask tough questions about the science of climate change while learning more about the issue, the Sustainability Club’s release said.

 “Earth and its resources support our daily lives and our current lifestyles,” Carlson said.
 “The forum will be a space where we can all come together and work toward solutions on climate change from a local approach.”

-For more information about DSU’s sustainability club or the discussions, contact sustainability@dixie.edu.
+For more information about DSU’s Sustainability Club or the discussions, contact sustainability@dixie.edu.

 Event details